YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 +++++++++++++++++++++
 ydb_autorelink_shm
 +++++++++++++++++++++
-**ydb_autorelink_shm (gtm_autorelink_shm)** specifies the size (in MiB) of an initial Rtnobj shared memory segment used by the auto-relink facility.
+**ydb_autorelink_shm (gtm_autorelink_shm)** specifies the size (in MiB) of an initial shared memory segment used by the auto-relink facility to store routine object code.
 If the value of ydb_autorelink_shm is not a power of two, YottaDB rounds the value to the next higher integer power of two.
 If the first object (.o) file does not fit in a new Rtnobj segment, YottaDB rounds the allocation up to the smallest integer power of two required to make it fit.
 When YottaDB needs room for object files and existing Rtnobj segments have insufficient free space, it creates an additional shared memory segment, double the size of the last.
 Note that when hugepages are enabled, the actual Rtnobj shared memory size might be more than that requested implicitly or explicitly through $ydb_autorelink_shm.

 ++++++++++++++
 ydb_badchar
 ++++++++++++++
 **ydb_badchar (gtm_badchar)** specifies the initial setting that determines whether YottaDB should raise an error when it encounters an illegal UTF-8 character sequence.
-This setting can be changed with a VIEW "[NO]BADCHAR" command, and is ignored for I/O processing and in M mode.
+This setting can be changed with a `VIEW "[NO]BADCHAR" command <../ProgrammersGuide/commands.html#no-badchar>`_, and is ignored for I/O processing and in M mode.

 ++++++++++++++++
 ydb_baktmpdir
 ++++++++++++++++
-**ydb_baktmpdir (gtm_baktmpdir)** specifies the directory where MUPIP BACKUP creates temporary files.
+**ydb_baktmpdir (gtm_baktmpdir)** specifies the directory where `MUPIP BACKUP <./dbmgmt.html#backup>`_ creates temporary files.
 If $ydb_baktmpdir is not defined, YottaDB uses the deprecated $GTM_BAKTMPDIR environment variable if defined, and otherwise the temporary files are created as follows:

   * MUPIP BACKUP DATABASE uses the directory of the backup destination for creating temporary files.

-  * MUPIP BACKUP BYTESTREAM uses /tmp
+  * MUPIP BACKUP BYTESTREAM uses :code:`/tmp`.

-All processes performing updates during an online IBACKUP must use the same directory and have write access to it.
+All processes performing updates during an online BACKUP must use the same directory and have write access to it.

 .. _ydb-boolean-env-var:

 ++++++++++++++
 ydb_boolean
 ++++++++++++++
 **ydb_boolean (gtm_boolean)** specifies the initial setting that determines how YottaDB compiles Boolean expression evaluation (expressions evaluated as a logical TRUE or FALSE).
-If ydb_boolean is undefined or evaluates to an integer zero (0), YottaDB behaves as it would after a VIEW "NOFULL_BOOLEAN" and compiles such that it stops evaluating a Boolean expression as soon as it establishes a definitive result .
+If ydb_boolean is undefined or evaluates to an integer zero (0), YottaDB behaves as it would after a `VIEW "NOFULL_BOOLEAN" <../ProgrammersGuide/commands.html#no-full-bool-ean-warn>`_ and compiles such that it stops evaluating a Boolean expression as soon as it establishes a definitive result .
 Note that:

-*  :ref:`ydb-side-effects-env-var` has an analogous impact on function argument evaluation order and implies "FULLBOOLEAN" compilation, so VIEW "NOFULLBOOLEAN" produces an error when :ref:`ydb-side-effects-env-var` is on.
+*  :ref:`ydb-side-effects-env-var` has an analogous impact on function argument evaluation order and implies "FULL_BOOLEAN" compilation, so VIEW "NOFULL_BOOLEAN" produces an error when :ref:`ydb-side-effects-env-var` is on.

 * If ydb_boolean evaluates to an integer one (1), YottaDB enables VIEW "FULL_BOOLEAN" compilation, which means that YottaDB ensures that within a Boolean expression, all side effect expression atoms, extrinsic functions ($$), external functions ($&), and $INCREMENT() execute in left-to-right order.